dehamzah/almatsurat-id/README.md

 ## 📖 Overview

-**almatsurat-id** is a modern web application dedicated to the Morning and Evening Dhikr (Al-Matsurat).
+**almatsurat-id** is a modern web application dedicated to the Morning and Evening Dhikr (Al-Matsurat) in Bahasa Indonesia.
 It leverages the power of [Astro](https://astro.build) for static site generation (SSG) to ensure lightning-fast load times and excellent SEO, combined with [Svelte 5](https://svelte.dev) for a reactive and interactive user interface.

 ## ✨ Key Features